Skip to main content

 #

 Waymo has established San Francisco as one of its primary markets, operating hundreds of fully autonomous vehicles throughout the city.
-As of late 2025:

-• An ongoing NHTSA investigation covers 22 reports of unexpected robotaxi maneuvers
+Open NHTSA investigation22 reports of unexpected maneuvers

 #